Tainted\\Coders

 Gamepad haptics

-You can add haptic feedback by writing events to request it:
+You can add haptic feedback by writing messages to request it:

 /// Provide rumble feedback — simulate an explosion or impact